 A few industries can be said to be dynamic and ever on the move.
 The media industry is one of them.
 There are always new outlets springing up, reshuffles happening in newsrooms, and journalists moving from one outlet to another.
 Chances are that if you leave your media list unchecked for more than two weeks it will be out of date.
 For more than a month it will be grossly outdated.

-b) Reputation is jeopardized by constantly pitching the wrong reporter
+b) You can jeopardize your reputation by constantly pitching the wrong reporter

 A media list that has the wrong contact information could be leaving a story on the table.
-That is a potential journalist to give your pitch some interest, and yet you have a wrong email address of theirs.
+You could potentially have a journalist who would be interested in your pitch and yet you have the wrong email address.

-Every time you spend pitching using a bad media list is time wasted that could be utilised elsewhere.
-As you send all those emails to a bad list, know that the clock is ticking, and money is being wasted as well as time.
+Every time you spend pitching using a bad media list is time wasted that could be utilized elsewhere.
+As you send all those emails to a bad list, know that the clock is ticking, and money is being wasted.